Warrior swimming captures sectional crown, state meet bound

 The dominating season that has been for the Waukee High School boys swimming team continued on in full force over the weekend.
 The Warriors took the drive back to Fort Dodge and continued their dominance in that pool by following up a conference title with a regional title.

-Waukee took the crown in eight out of the eleven events and captured 480 team points which were 48 points ahead of the runner-up in Ames.
-It was a nice continuation of what the Warriors have been doing all season despite what teams like Ames were bringing to the table.
-A team that took perennial power Ankeny down to the wire and more.
+Waukee took the crown in eight out of the 11 events and captured 480 team points, which was 48 points ahead of the runner-up in Ames.
+It was a nice continuation of what the Warriors have been doing all season despite what teams like Ames were bringing to the table, a team that took perennial power Ankeny down to the wire and more.

 “We knew the depth of Ames was going to be a factor and a strength for them,” said head coach Dan Briggs.
 “They were with us the whole day so it was quite the back and forth battle all day.
 We just swam out of our minds today especially with our last third.”